 - 1 teaspoon plus 1/4 cup butter, divided

 - 1 cup light corn syrup

 - 1/2 cup heavy whipping cream

 - 1/8 teaspoon salt

-- Line an 8-in. square dish with foil; grease the foil with 1 teaspoon butter and set aside.
+- Line an 8-in. square dish with foil; grease foil with 1 teaspoon butter.

-- In a large heavy saucepan, combine the sugar, cranberries, corn syrup, cream, salt and remaining butter.
-Cook and stir over medium heat until mixture comes to a boil, washing down sides of pan using a pastry brush dipped in cold water to eliminate sugar crystals.
-Once mixture reaches a boil, cook without stirring until a candy thermometer reads 248° (firm-ball stage).
+- In a large heavy saucepan, combine sugar, cranberries, corn syrup, cream, salt and remaining butter.
+Cook and stir over medium heat until mixture comes to a boil.
+Using a pastry brush dipped in water, wash down the sides of the pan to eliminate sugar crystals.
+Cook, without stirring, until a candy thermometer reads 248° (firm-ball stage).

-- Remove from the heat.
-Pour into prepared pan (do not scrape saucepan).
+- Remove from heat.
+Immediately pour into prepared pan (do not scrape saucepan).
 Let stand until firm, about 5 hours or overnight.

-- Using foil, lift candy out of pan.
-Discard foil; cut candy into 1-in. squares using a buttered knife.
+- Using foil, lift candy out of pan; remove foil.
+Using a buttered knife, cut caramel into 1-in. squares.
 Wrap individually in waxed paper; twist ends.
 Yield: 1-1/4 pounds.